TralahM/TralahM.github.io/_drafts/practical-architecture-for-flutter-apps.markdown

-In other words, we can implement a producer → consumer data flow.
+In other words, we can implement a producer  consumer data flow.

 The WABS pattern encourages us to move any state management logic to the data layer.
-So let’s take a look at it.
+So let's take a look at it.

 Data Layer
 In this layer we can define local or global application state, as well as the code to modify it.